giarcjc/anagram-search/README.md

 In order to verify that anagrams being returned for a given word are actual English words, we utilize a corpus.
 The corpus is stored in Redis, which means we need to ingest a dictionary file (assumed to be dictionary.txt.gz) into the data store.

-We'll create the corpus by importing the dictionary into Redis.
-First exec into the docker container via:
+The corpus is created at startup by importing the dictionary into Redis.
+If you accidentally (or intentionally) drop the database via the DELETE /words.json route, the db can be re-seeded with the dictionary file by running:

-`npm run shell`

-and then run

 `npm run import`

 to run the import command which will unzip and import the dictionary.txt.gz located at the root level of the project.

-Finally enter `exit` to exit the docker container.
+Alternately you can seed the DB by sending a POST request to the `/seed` endpoint.

+`curl -d {} localhost:3000/seed`

+As you can see no payload body is necessary when sending a POST request to `/seed`.

 ## Using the API